Expert Fees in Inter-Partes and Legal Aid Cases

 Contact Us Today

-Expert fees arise from an expert’s involvement in a case.
+Expert fees arise when an expert’s involvement is required in a case, and for which a receiving party is entitled to recover fees for the same.
 There can be a number of different experts whose involvement is based on the facts of the case.
-The involvement can vary from a report to an examination and to attending Trial as expert witnesses.
+The involvement can vary from a report, to a site inspection, settling a joint statement and even attending Trial as expert witnesses.

 It should be noted that experts act as independent third parties to the claim.
-Their overriding duty is to the Court and not the party who is instructing, as per CPR 35.3.
+Their overriding duty is to the Court and not the party who is instructing them, as per CPR 35.3.

 (1) It is the duty of experts to help the Court on matters within their expertise.